nannis36/mindbank/README.md

 	  	1 2

-int id: The final line is a single integer representing a vertex id to run the longest path algorithm from followed by a newline.
+int id: The final line is a single integer representing a vertex id to run the longest path algorithm from **followed by a newline**.

 example input: